 A Woman’s Guide to Mid-Life Friendships

 As you approach your forties and fifties, you may find that your friendships have dwindled away.
 It’s a big change from the days when you were attending school or raising young children.
-Then, you were surrounded by other students and parents eager to get together for study groups and birthday parties.
+Then, you were surrounded by other members and parents eager to get together for study groups and birthday parties.

 Now, you may feel like you’re on your own, especially if you’re transitioning through a divorce or packing your kids off to college.
 Try these tips for staying in touch with old friends and making new ones.